vikashinnamuri/quikwink-digital-spark-main/server/README.md

-# Quikwink Email Server
+# Quickwink Email Server

-This is a simple Node.js server that provides direct email forwarding for the Quikwink website contact form.
+This is a simple Node.js server that provides direct email forwarding for the Quickwink website contact form.

 ## Setup Instructions